 Haoge OM-3 Handgrip – Comfort & Control

 Haoge OM-3 Handgrip – The Om-3 is a lightweight and compact camera which is perfect for when you want your kit to be minimal while travelling.
 However, there isn’t any grip on the front of the camera so when I’m shooting all day or with zoom lenses I attach this Haoge L grip.
 It doesn’t add much weight but makes a World of difference to the comfort of carrying the camera with pro lenses.
-It still allows access to all ports and both the battery and memory card compartments so doesn’t interefere with quick operation of the OM-3.
+It still allows access to all ports and both the battery and memory card compartments so doesn’t interfere with quick operation of the OM-3.
 The base is made from metal with solid build quality while the siliconised grip is comfortable and gives just the right amount of purchase to confidently hold the camera one handed.
 The only downside is that it comes with an allen key to attach the plate to the camera rather than an integrated key like on Smallrig grips but I simply slip it in my bag and haven’t lost it yet.

 Check Price on Amazon